Teplá: Etymology

-The name Teplá means 'warm'.
-The town was named after the Teplá River that flows through it, known for its warm water and thermal springs in its lower course.
+The name Teplá means 'warm' in Czech.
+The town was named after the Teplá River that flows through it, which is known for its warm water and thermal springs in its lower course.

 Geography

 Teplá is located about 28 km south of Karlovy Vary.
 It lies in the Teplá Highlands.
 The highest point is the hill Služetínský vrch at 774 m above sea level.
 The Teplá River flows through the town.
 The area is rich in fishponds.
-The western part of the municipal territory is situated in the Slavkov Forest Protected Landscape Area.
+The western part of the municipal territory is situated in the Slavkovský les Protected Landscape Area.